-Certificates of deposit (CDs) are safe vehicles for investors hoping to avoid taking on too much risk.
+Certificates of deposits (CDs) are safe vehicles for investors hoping to avoid taking on too much risk.
 If you keep your funds locked up in the bank for an entire term (such as three months or one year), you can expect to end up with your initial deposit plus interest.

 Calculate how much interest you can earn using Bankrate’s calculator, and use that information to compare offers to see what works best for you.